 If you have a cordless drill, the Mothers PowerBall Headlight Restoration Kit is excellent.
 It includes a couple of fine sanding pads to remove the heavy damage, Mothers proprietary PowerBall foam polishing ball (small), and a bottle of Mothers Plastic Polish.
 This is a quick and easy solution, and you can use the PowerBall to polish small paint scratches, as well.
 The kit also includes a nice discount coupon for Xpel protective film.

 If you don’t have a drill, the Turtle Wax Headlight Lens Restorer Kit is the way to go.
 It includes the same sanding pads as the Mothers kit and a nice plastic polish for hand application to restore the final finish.
 This kit takes a little more time and effort (not a lot), but it’s very effective.

 The GlassyLite Headlight Restoration system is the “high-tech” solution of the bunch.
 They offer a polycarbonate (clear plastic) sealant as a final step to protect the headlights from future yellowing and scratching.
 This is an important component, because if you don’t seal the lenses they will simply yellow again.

 Meguiar’s Two Step Headlight Restoration Kit

-Also be sure to check out our page on Making Your Car Last Longer!
+Also check out our page on Making Your Car Last Longer!